2026-06-15 - Capability versus Substrate: Replaying Real Multi-Agent Failures on the Assert-Without-Verify Class

 Scoring whether a model committed a specific failure is harder than it appears, because the target is ambiguous: did the response commit the failure class (assert any unverified specific) or reproduce the identical original error (the same false fact)?
 Raters silently answer different versions, and the disagreement presents as random noise (κ = 0.28).
 Splitting the rubric into explicit type-level (primary) and token-level (secondary) questions, each with worked examples, and scoring with a decorrelated multi-vendor panel (here all non-Claude, to remain clean of same-family contamination with a Claude test condition), lifts agreement to moderate (κ ≈ 0.44) on two independent datasets.
 The recipe generalizes to any "did the model do X" judgment where X carries a class/instance ambiguity.

 Working write-up of an internal research result.
 Underlying data and analysis code exist and can be shared.
-A follow-up experiment (the power-boost) is planned; this page will be updated when it lands.
+Updated 2026-06-16 with the true-production-depth follow-up (R5) and a paired/blocked re-analysis of the Phase-2 brackets (correcting the originally-published unpaired z-tests).